Table of Contents

 Look for niacinamide products that you can leave on your skin, so that the Vitamin B3 is not washed away.
 Think -toners, serums and face creams.

-You can layer Vitamin B3 products, for instance, apply a toner with niacinamide immediately after cleansing to rehydrate and replenish skin.
+You can layer Vitamin B3 products, for instance, apply a tonic with niacinamide immediately after cleansing to rehydrate and replenish skin.

 Then apply either a serum or face cream that contains Vitamin B3.

 Sometimes you can blend your serum into your favorite moisturizer or facial mist.
 Experiment and see what works best for your skin!

 Healthy skin is made from eating well so include these natural sources of Vitamin B-3 in your menu: